-USDA allows the seller to contribute 6% seller concessions.
+USDA allows the seller to contribute 6%.
 USDA also allows for 2% of the closing cost to be rolled into the loan amount when the home’s appraised value is 2% higher than the sales price.
 These two options can enable a buyer to come to closing with zero dollars.

 Conventional Loan Programs

-Conventional loans are basically any loans that don’t fall under the government bucket.
+Conventional loans are basically any loans that don’t fall under the government umbrella.

 The terms “conventional” and “conforming” are often incorrectly interchanged.
 As stated above, “conventional” means a non-government-backed loan.
 For example, jumbo loans are conventional loans.

 Comparatively, the word “conforming” means it’s a conventional loan that meets Fannie Mae and Freddie Mac’s guidelines.
 This requires that the loan amount meet the conforming loan limit of $700,000 or less.

 Conforming loans are conventional loans that meet Fannie Mae and Freddie Mac guidelines.
 In addition, conforming loans adhere to the conforming loan limits set by the FHFA.
 As such, the conforming loan limit for 2023 is $700,000.